 After you have pitched your project progress, other teams are requested to give you positive feedback, a possible point for improvement and ask in-depth questions concerning your project and the progress you will have made by that time.
-You will be invited to do the same for the other teams.
+You will be invited to do the same for the other teams and be able to prepare for this feedback and questions by checking the Instagram pages.